I've Been Thinking About You

 "I've Been Thinking About You" is a song by British band Londonbeat, released in August 1990 by Anxious and RCA Records as the lead single from their second studio album, In the Blood (1990).
 The song was produced by Martyn Phillips, and written by band members Jimmy Chambers, George Chandler, Jimmy Helms, and William Henshall.

-It became a major worldwide hit, reaching the number-one spot in more than 10 countries—including Australia, Canada, Germany and the United States—and peaking at number two on the UK Singles Chart.
-The song became the no. 1 radio airplay record in the US and was the BMI Awards Winner for 1992 Song of the Year.
+"I've Been Thinking About You" became a worldwide hit, reaching the number-one spot in more than 10 countries—including Australia, Canada, Germany and the United States—and peaking at number two on the UK Singles Chart.
+The song was the number-one airplay track in the US for 1991 and was the BMI Awards Winner for 1992 Song of the Year.
+Two different music videos were produced to promote the single.